Geotrichum reessii: Enzymes and Uses

-G. reessii contains enzymes that have diverse capabilities including the abilities to dissolve pectin,and remove phenol.
-G. reessii contains an enzyme that converts 3-methylcrotonic acid to 3-hydroxy-3-methylbutyric acid aka β-hydroxy β-methylbutyric acid. β-hydroxy β-methylbutyric acid (HMB) produced from Geotrichum reessii, was discovered to be beneficial to people engaging in resistance training.
+G. reessii contains enzymes that have diverse capabilities including the abilities to dissolve pectin, and remove phenol.
+G. reessii contains an enzyme that converts 3-methylcrotonic acid to 3-hydroxy-3-methylbutyric acid β-hydroxy β-methylbutyric acid. β-hydroxy β-methylbutyric acid (HMB) produced from Geotrichum reessii, was discovered to be beneficial to people engaging in resistance training.

 It can also have an enzyme that dissolves pectin.
 G. reesii was used in a study for its "propectin-solubilizing enzyme-producing".
 Its enzyme was purified using chromotography and isolated as a crystalline form.
 The enzyme is a glycoprotein and catalyzes the highly polymerized pectin release from protopectins.
 The enzyme also works as a catalyst for the depolymerization of pectic acid oligomers.

 Geotrichum reesii was studied as a treatment to remove phenolic contamination from palm oil extraction.
 G. reessii was isolated from subterranean termites.
 In this study, it was found that the enzymes, laccase and manganese peroxidase worked to depolymerize lignin, which is rich in phenol.
 During palm oil extraction, large amounts of water are used and contaminated with phenol.
 Phenol is dangerous because it's toxic to humans and can work as a corrosive.
 The results from this study indicated G. reessii could work as a phenol removal strain.
 This study concluded that this information could be used to make more efficient wastewater treatment systems for the removal of phenol.